 Facts that you should know:

-A proprietary author ID fully integrated with Web of Science: ResearcherID is a unique identifier system that integrates with Web of the Science (WoS) to address author name ambiguity issues.
+A proprietary author ID integrated with Web of Science: ResearcherID is a unique identifier system that integrates with Web of the Science (WoS) to address author name ambiguity issues.
 Authors register for a ResearcherID on voluntary basis.
 With a ResearcherID, authors can manage their publication lists in their Researcher profile, track the citation counts and h-index of their publications indexed in WoS (read more here).
 ResearcherID is now ORCID compliant.

-Things that you should do:
+Things that you should do if you have a ResearcherID:

 Update your Researcher profile from time to time: Web of Science will not map articles to your Researcher profile automatically.
 When users search for your publications in WoS with your ResearcherID, they are actually retrieving the publication list maintained by you in your Researcher profile.
 Therefore, to enable users to locate all your WoS publications by means of your ResearcherID, you need to keep your profile up to date.
 This will also ensure that the citation metrics you generate from your Researcher profile cover all your works without omission.